Colditz Castle: Periods of reconstruction and changes in use

 During the 19th century, the church space was rebuilt in the neo-classic architectural style, but its condition was allowed to deteriorate.
 The castle was used by Frederick Augustus III, Elector of Saxony as a workhouse to feed the poor, the ill, and persons who had been arrested.
 It served this purpose from 1803 to 1829, when its workhouse function was assumed by an institution in Zwickau.
 During 1829, the castle became a mental hospital for the "incurably insane" from Waldheim.
 During 1864, a new hospital building was erected in the Gothic Revival style, on the ground where the stables and working quarters had been previously located.
 It remained a mental institution until 1924.

-For nearly 100 years, from 1829 to 1924, Colditz was a sanatorium, generally reserved for the wealthy and the nobility of Germany.
+From 1829 to 1924, Colditz was a sanatorium, generally reserved for the wealthy and the nobility of Germany.
 The castle thus functioned as a hospital during a long period of massive change in Germany, from slightly after the Napoleonic Wars destroyed the Holy Roman Empire and created the German Confederation, throughout the lifespan of the North German Confederation, the complete reign of the German Empire, throughout the First World War, and until the beginnings of the Weimar Republic.
 Between 1914 and 1918, the castle was home to both psychiatric and tuberculosis patients, 912 of whom died of malnutrition.
-The castle was home to several notable figures during its time as a mental institution, including Ludwig Schumann, the second youngest son of the famous composer Robert Schumann, and Ernst Baumgarten, one of the original inventors of the airship.
+The castle was home to several notable figures during its time as a mental institution, including Ludwig Schumann, the second youngest son of the composer Robert Schumann, and Ernst Baumgarten, one of the inventors of the airship.

 When the Nazis gained power during 1933, they converted the castle into a political prison for communists, homosexuals, Jews and other people they considered undesirable.
-Starting 1939, allied prisoners were housed there.
+Starting 1939, Allied prisoners were housed there.